 Collaboration with: Leslie Lampe

-Based on the previous mentioned concept, the next step focused on the user interface and the user experience of the app itself.
+Based on the previously developed concept, the next step focused on designing the user interface of the app itself.

-The UI design's goal was to be easily usable, understandable, simple and self-explanatory.
+The UI design's goal was to be easily usable, intuitive, simple and self-explanatory.
 It serves as a digital portal and a gateway between technology and end-user.

-Not only lies the focus on the functionalities of the app, but it is meant to briefly explain how Augmented Reality works in general.
+Not only lies the focus on the functionalities of the app, but it is meant to briefly explain how Augmented Reality as an innovative technology works in general.
 Icons and graphics are used to simplify the complexity of the topic.

-In the left-hand slider you can see the visual implementation of the basic architectural structure of the app whilst also emphasizing the significance of a responsive design.
-The interfaces are therefore created in landscape as well as in portrait mode.
+The visual implementation of the basic architectural structure of the app whilst also emphasizing the significance of a responsive design has been documented.
+The interfaces are created in landscape as well as in portrait mode.

 Tools: Sketch, Marvel App, Photoshop